8 Japanese Auxiliary Verbs to Boost Your Expressiveness

 Please don’t make my cat dance the salsa after she’s eaten cheese.

 However!
-Japanese has a unique sub-class of auxiliary verbs called “helper auxiliary verbs,” such as the ones presented at the beginning of this article.
+Japanese has a unique sub-class of auxiliary verbs called “helper auxiliary verbs.”
 These helper auxiliary verbs are really easy to recognize, use and conjugate, and will greatly increase your expressiveness when speaking Japanese.

 The only grammatical principle you need to remember is that helper auxiliary verbs always attach to the end of the conjugated verb stem of another verb.
 Wait…what?
 Conjugated verb stem?
 Why, these of course!